Quantitative and Programming Resources

 Erica Modeste

-Erica Modeste has returned to the University, taking on the role of Director of the Quantitative Resource Center.
+Erica Modeste has returned to the University, taking on the role of Director of Quantitative and Programming Resources.
 Her academic journey began at the University of Richmond where she earned a B.S. in Biochemistry and Molecular Biology and minored in Latin American and Iberian Studies.
 Subsequently, she pursued her doctoral studies at Emory University, earning a PhD in Molecular and Systems Pharmacology.

 Erica possesses a deep passion for mentoring students, which is exemplified by her previous involvement in both the University of Richmond Integrative Science Experience (URISE) program and the Science, Math, and Research Training (SMART) course.
 During her time at Emory University, she also engaged in Emory's Initiative for Maximizing Student Development (IMSD) and Emory Pipeline.